Kevinemug/Kevinemug/README.md

- # Hi ✋ I am Kevine, and I'm a cool nerd 🤭
+ # Hi ✋ I'm Kevine, and I'm a cool nerd 🤭

 <!---